2xic/optimization-playground/contrastive-learning/SimCLR/README.md

 # SimCLR
 Speedrunning paper and testing PyTorch Lightning.

-I think I have implemented most things correctly, but not able to get the training to convergence currently.
+I think I have implemented most things correctly, but not able to get the training to converge currently.

 [paper](https://arxiv.org/abs/2002.05709)